reflow-project/website/index.md

 Developing a platform that will support urban energy monitoring and the co-creation of the city’s energy transition

-### Section 4

-REFLOW is also developing innovative tools to implement circular strategies  (Icons?)

 ### Handbooks & Toolkits

 A “how-to” on creating and monitoring regenerative and circular cities using information learned from local pilots.